oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			* `display_name` - (Applicable when instance_type=compute) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 			* `is_pv_encryption_in_transit_enabled` - (Applicable when type=paravirtualized) Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
 The default value is false.
 			* `is_read_only` - (Applicable when instance_type=compute) Whether the attachment should be created in read-only mode.
 			* `is_shareable` - (Applicable when instance_type=compute) Whether the attachment should be created in shareable mode.
 If an attachment is created in shareable mode, then other instances can attach the same volume, provided that they also create their attachments in shareable mode.
 Only certain volume types can be attached in shareable mode.
 Defaults to false if not specified.
 			* `type` - (Required) The type of volume.
-The only supported values are "iscsi" and "paravirtualized"
+The only supported values are "iscsi" and "paravirtualized".
 			* `use_chap` - (Applicable when type=iscsi) Whether to use CHAP authentication for the volume attachment.
 Defaults to false.
 		* `create_details` - (Applicable when instance_type=compute) Creates a new block volume.
 Please see [CreateVolumeDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVolumeDetails/)
 			* `autotune_policies` - (Applicable when instance_type=compute) The list of autotune policies enabled for this volume.